je11yy/Interpreter-in-C/README.md

     <li>Base output</li>
 </ol>
 <p>Current setting are in the "config.txt" file.
 Program will not work without it.</p>
+<p>There isn't an instruction what base should be the operations arguments, so it would be decimal base.</p>

 <h3 align="center">How it works?</h3>
 <p>Interpreter open the "config.txt" file and search for custom settings.
 If first line is "STANDART", searching will be stopped.
 Then program checks, if there is a settings file in command line argument: if so, it change some instructions with newest.
 After this program fills out the bases (align, input and output) if needed and starts interpreteting program file</p>